Select Page

 Elevated Troponin-I

 Increases in cardiac troponin-I levels were observed following ZOLGENSMA infusion.
 Monitor troponin-I before ZOLGENSMA infusion and on a regular basis for at least 3 months afterwards.
+Consider consultation with a cardiologist if troponin elevations are accompanied by clinical signs or symptoms.

 ADVERSE REACTIONS